to the Bulgarian national collection for microorganisms and cell cultures

 NBIMCC Management system is certified according to the quality standard ISO 9001:2015 for preservation, supply, import and export of microorganisms and cell cultures.

-NBIMCC maintains over 7400 strains including bacteria, actinomycetes, yeasts, fungi, plasmid-bearing microorganisms, animal and plant viruses, and animal cell cultures.
-They belong to more than 900 species from 250 genera and most of them could be found only in NBIMCC.
+NBIMCC maintains almost 7400 strains including bacteria, actinomycetes, yeasts, fungi, plasmid-bearing microorganisms, animal and plant viruses, and animal cell cultures.
+They belong to more than 950 species from 300 genera and most of them could be found only in NBIMCC.
 The preserved strains are useful and applicable in health services, industry, agriculture, education and research investigations.

 · Registered under No. 135 at the World Federation of Culture Collections (WFCC)